hgao62/data_analytics_read_me/README.md

 ---

 Task 1 Solution
-copy model.py to your project
+copy model.py in this folder to your project

 ````Python
 from pathlib import Path